 Choosing A Platform

-First you will need to decide which platform you want to use in order to design your website.
+First, you will need to decide which platform you want to use in order to design your website.
 You have probably heard of sites like Wix and WordPress but what are the differences and which site is right for your business?

-Sites like Wix, Weebly, Shopify and Squarespace are great for basic website design especially if you are just starting out and want to build something on your own.
+Sites like Wix, Weebly, Shopify, and Squarespace are great for basic website design especially if you are just starting out and want to build something on your own.
 Typically these sites target individuals and smaller businesses.
 These platforms are simple drag and drop sites and give you the ability to choose a theme.
-They are pretty easy to use, but there are some down sides.
+They are pretty easy to use, but there are some downsides.

 Although most of them do produce sites that are optimized for mobile, sometimes it can be difficult to get your site to look just right on the mobile end.
-You have the ability to customize your theme, but the structure of these sites are pretty set in stone.
+You have the ability to customize your theme, but the structure of these sites is pretty set in stone.
 There is not much room for additional customization or adding in cool features to set your site apart from the competition.

-WordPress is more powerful than your average drag and drop platform and is used by tons of business like Quartz, Mercedes Benz, and Variety.
+WordPress is more powerful than your average drag and drop platform and is used by tons of businesses like Quartz, Mercedes Benz, and Variety.
 These three sites are clearly very different and customized to fit the style of their respective brands.

 WordPress can accomplish the most basic website design but it can also provide you with expert tools.
 The best part about WordPress is that there are over 50,000 plugins to choose from.
 Plugins can enhance your site and make it even more powerful.
 The majority of them are free or have a free version that you can download to try before you decide to buy.
 If you want people to fill out a contact form on your site there are a bunch of plugins to choose from.
 They all have different features – some free and some you will have to pay for if you want all the features.

 If you have an eCommerce business you can integrate WooCommerce into your online store.
 This is a plugin that you can easily add to your WordPress site.
 It is built for any size business and is fully customizable.
 You can add as many products as you want and even upload a product catalog complete with product descriptions for your products.